July 25, 2022

 Do you think all this is so trivial that it is not worth mentioning?
 Then those project managers who can answer at any time whether he/she has gone beyond the budget for unforeseen expenses on his/her project, let them tell you how they do it.
 How are unforeseen budget expenditures calculated for the portfolio of projects under their management?
 Who can make resource plans with accuracy?

 Key metrics that allow you to assess what is happening in your project right now.
 Each of the listed quantities is measured regularly.

 - The planned and actual budget of the work performed: a constantly changing value (with a cumulative total) of the total cost of all the planned work on the project.

 - The ratio of the actual budget to the planned budget: if this ratio does not exceed 1, then the project fits into the budget in the medium-term; if not, then, most likely, the budget will be overspent.

 - Dispersion of costs: the difference between the planned budget of work that should have been completed at the current time according to the schedule, and the actual budget, allowing to estimate the amount of overspending or unspent budget in the project.

-- Schedule execution: the ratio of the actual labor costs for the completion of completed works to the planned labor costs for the implementation of these works (planned labor intensity).
+- Schedule execution: the ratio of the actual labor costs for completing completed works to the planned labor costs for implementing these works (planned labor intensity).
 This parameter is used to assess the risk of non-compliance with the schedule.

 - Schedule variance: the difference between the actual labor costs for the work performed and the planned labor costs.
-This is an absolute expression of the same parameter, which is represented as a coefficient.
+This is an absolute expression of the same parameter, represented as a coefficient.

 - Schedule lag: the total length of the delay time for tasks that are not met in the schedule.